 - a.
-Significant difficulties with functioning, resulting in disruption to many areas of the child's life most of the time (e.g., limited participation in educational or recreational activities, deterioration in or some withdrawal from relationships with friends and peers), but the child can function independently with adequate treatment, family, and community support. - b.
-Mental health issues frequently contribute to difficulties with basic activities of daily living (e.g., eating, mobility, bathing, getting dressed, and toileting) or instrumental activities of daily living (e.g., preparing food, tidying up, completing tasks) on a consistent basis but without threat to health.
+Significant difficulties with functioning, resulting in disruption to many areas of the adolescent's life most of the time (e.g., limited participation in educational or vocational activities, deterioration in or some withdrawal from the community or relationships with friends and peers), but the adolescent can function independently with adequate treatment, family, and community support. - b.
+Mental health issues frequently contribute to difficulties with basic activities of daily living (e.g., eating, mobility, bathing, getting dressed, and toileting) or instrumental activities of daily living (e.g., preparing food, cleaning, transportation, managing money) on a consistent basis but without threat to health.